Khan/slack-deploy-hooks/README.md

-# Khan Sun
+# Slack Deploy Hooks
 > The Khan deployment service for Slack

-Khan Sun replaces the old Sun Wukong Hubot plugin with a much simpler webhook-based solution that otherwise works identically.
+Slack Deploy Hooks replace the old Sun Wukong Hubot plugin with a much simpler webhook-based solution that otherwise works identically.

 ## Making a deploy